rrodakowski/nibbler/README.md

 nibbler hopes to be on pypi soon, otherwise, just run:

-python3 nibbler <to_email>
+python3 nibbler <to_email> <from_email>

+The from email should be for a domain on which you are running email.
+This will help prevent your email from going to spam.

+You will need a subscriptions.xml (an OPML file) in the same dir as nibbler or pass it the subscription dir in the command line options.

 I recommend using a cron job to run the aggregator and send the newsletter daily.

-You will need a subscriptions.xml (an OPML file) in the same dir as nibbler or pass it the subscription dir in the command line options.

 # License